Customize Outlook toolbars, To-Do bar, Outlook bar,

 Add-in Express for Office and Delphi VCL provides a number of other features especially for Outlook developers.

 You can use Add-in Express to add custom tabs to the main Outlook Options dialog as well as to the Properties dialog of some particular folders.
 No coding is required either.
 Also, you can use an Add-in Express template to create a custom form for the option page and choose the form in the corresponding property of the add-in module.

 Outlook Solution Module

-Outlook 2010 - 2016 allows developers creating a navigation module containing a set of folders of different types: Inbox, Drafts Contacts, Calendar, Journal, Notes, and Tasks.
+Outlook 2010 - 2019 allows developers to create a navigation module containing a set of folders of different types: Inbox, Drafts Contacts, Calendar, Journal, Notes, and Tasks.
 Add-in Express allows creating such a navigation module at design time.

 At run time, Add-in Express adds the corresponding navigation module to the Navigation Pane.
 When you unregister the add-in, Add-in Express removes the navigation module and leaves the folders intact.